iragca/iragca/README.md

 💡 Recommendation Engine for Calibre

-💡 Analyzing the impact of Artificial Intelligence praticing in Social Media discussions, like Grok.
+💡 Analyzing the impact of Artificial Intelligence participating in Social Media discussions, like Grok.

 <h2></h2>